cytoscape/cytoscape-manual/docs/Annotations.md

 ## Deleting Annotations

-To delete annotations from the annotations panel select one or more annotations and click the
+To delete annotations from the Annotation panel select one or more annotations and click the
 ![button_trash.png](_static/images/Annotations/button_trash.png) button.

 To delete annotations from the network view right click an annotation and select **Edit > Cut**.